 While it is important for PSE to be acknowledged as a source of expertise with its own added value, some of the push for its use derives from its perceived potential for fostering EU approaches on joint programming, joint implementation, inclusiveness and Team Europe.
-Joint programming is the preferred approach under the NDICI.
-The updated guidance on Working Better Together as Team Europe through joint programming and implementation (European Commission 2021) includes an explicit reference to PSE in the context of regional programmes and as a part of joint implementation.
+Joint programming is the preferred approach under the NDICI - Global Europe.
+The updated guidance on 'Working Better Together as Team Europe through joint programming and implementation' (European Commission 2021) includes an explicit reference to PSE in the context of regional programmes and as a part of joint implementation.
 The guidance views PSE as a catalyst for building partnerships and strengthening institutions, as well as an opportunity for fostering policy dialogue.
 The guidance also clearly recognises the role played by PSE in promoting inclusiveness.

-The Working Better Together as Team Europe approach, notably the Team Europe initiatives that are part of the NDICI programming process and which are designed to lend more visibility to the collective action of European actors, is another way of making more strategic use of PSE.
-This applies particularly to Team Europe initiatives as they aim to bring together all Team Europe participants - including the EU and its member states and their implementing and finance institutions, as well as the European Investment Bank and the European Bank for Reconstruction and Development - towards the implementation of large-scale initiatives with a transformational impact.
-An important aspect of the TEIs is that they aim to make use of the wide range of implementation modalities (financial and non-financial) that Team Europe participants can contribute under the TEI.
-While some of these initiatives may emphasise cooperation based on co-financing and the use of development finance institutions, it will be important to be more creative and think how other forms of engagement, including PSE, can strengthen the impact of Team Europe.
+The working better together as Team Europe approach, notably the TEIs that are part of the NDICI - Global Europe programming process and which are designed to maximise visibility of collective action of the European actors, is another way of making more strategic use of PSE.
+This applies particularly to TEIs as they aim to bring together all Team Europe participants - including the EU and its member states and their implementing and finance institutions, as well as the European Investment Bank and the European Bank for Reconstruction and Development - towards the implementation of large-scale initiatives with a transformational impact.
+An important aspect of the TEIs is that they aim to make use of the wide range of implementation modalities (financial and non-financial) that Team Europe participants can contribute under the TEIs.
+While some of these initiatives may emphasise cooperation based on cofinancing and the use of development finance institutions, it will be important to be more creative and think how other forms of engagement, including PSE, can strengthen the impact of Team Europe.

 Team Europe initiatives should focus on priorities where there is a match between the EU's interests and those of its partner countries.
-While governance may not be the focus of the Team Europe Initiative, most Team Europe Initiatives are likely to contain governance components where EU member states can make greater use of PSE.
-At the same time, policy reforms or European expertise may prove useful in facilitating Team Europe initiatives, for example to accompany public policies to improve the business environment, managing a transition to a green economy, or secure legislative backing for inclusive and democratic digital development.
-The move towards programming based on wider objectives rather than focal sectors can support this use of PSE in the design and implementation of Team Europe initiatives, which one of our interviewees described as 'a global package of actions helping Europe make a difference in specific areas, not necessarily sectors'.
+While governance may not be the focus of the TEIs, most TEIs are likely to contain governance components where EU member states can make greater use of PSE.
+At the same time, policy reforms or European expertise may prove useful in facilitating TEIs, for example to accompany public policies to improve the business environment, managing a transition to a green economy, or secure legislative backing for inclusive and democratic digital development.
+The move towards programming based on wider objectives rather than focal sectors can support this use of PSE in the design and implementation of TEIs, which one of our interviewees described as 'a global package of actions helping Europe make a difference in specific areas, not necessarily sectors'.
 That is because PSE as a form of cooperation can often have a wider focus including more than one sector.